We pride ourselves on having the friendliest

 I give up, I'm going to arrange for the girls to go because I think they will have fun and I'm going to pay for my admission that I won't be using.
 It's $10, and I'd rather be out that than miss my concert.
 I may even stay until lunch time, since I'm paying anyways I may as well enjoy a bit of it.
 It just ticks me off that she cornered me into it.

 I am glad you stood up to her.
 May make her think twice next time and better communicate to you.
 It sounds like you made a good compromise if the girls will enjoy it and you still get to enjoy your concert.
 Hope she gets over it soon.

-After 15 long years, our miracle is now here...
+After 15 long years, and many losses, our miracle is here!

 That's ridiculous.
 I still feel like she bullied you into it.
 Do NOT miss your concert, and don't hold out because you're tired from being up early to go to this.

 It is so not right that she makes you feel that way.
 I'm mad on your behalf!
 You are far too nice.
 If you go this time, what makes her not do something similar 2 months from now?
 Make sure you are very clear that she is not to make these kind of decisions on your behalf especially after you already told her you couldn't commit.